-- Allow the user to fill a list with dates - After the list is created, use quantified expressions to print True/False - If any date is not legal (taking into account leap years!) - If all dates are in the same calendar year - Use expression functions for all validation routines
+- Allow the user to fill a list with dates - After the list is created, create functions to print True/False if ... - Any date is not legal (taking into account leap years!) - All dates are in the same calendar year - Use expression functions for all validation routines - Hints - Use subtype membership for range validation - You will need conditional expressions in your functions - You can use component-based iterations for some checks

-- Use subtype membership for range validation - You will need conditional expressions in your functions - You can use component-based iterations for some checks - But you must use indexed-based iterations for others - This is the same lab as the Expressions lab, we're just replacing the validation functions with quantified expressions! - So you can just copy that project and update the code!
+But you must use indexed-based iterations for others